Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Results and Discussion

 \section{Results and Discussion}

 \textbf{Human behavior is reliable, with substantially above-chance performance.} Human performance was substantially above chance across all eight scenarios (proportion correct = 0.71, t=27.5, p<$10^{-7}$, Fig. \ref{fig:model_human_comparision}A), though there was variation in performance across scenarios (e.g., higher accuracy on \textbf{Roll} than \textbf{Link} or \textbf{Drape}).
-Moreover, the ``human zones'' for all major metrics (raw performance, correlation-to-average, and Cohen's $\kappa$) were comparatively tight and far from chance (gray horizontal bars in Fig. \ref{fig:model_human_comparision}A-E), showing that the human response patterns were highly reliable at the scale with which we collected data, and providing a strong empirical test for discriminating between models.
+Moreover, the ``human zones'' for all metrics (raw performance, correlation-to-average, and Cohen's $\kappa$) were tight and far from chance (gray horizontal bars in Fig. \ref{fig:model_human_comparision}A-E), showing that the human response patterns were highly reliable at our data collection scale and thus provide a strong empirical test for discriminating between models.
+Interestingly, each scenario included some stimuli on which the participant population scored significantly \textit{below} chance (Fig. \ref{fig:adversarial}).
+Many of these ``adversarial'' stimuli had objects teetering on the brink of falling over or other unlikely events occurring after the observed portion of the movie.
+People may have accurately judged that most scenes \textit{similar to} the observed stimulus would have one outcome, unaware that the other outcome actually occurred due to a physical fluke.
+This pattern of reliable errors is especially useful for comparing models with humans: if stimuli that fool people do not fool a model, it would suggest that the model draws on different information or uses a non-human strategy for making predictions.